Identification of inertial modes in the solar convection zone: Discussion

-For low $m$ values ($4 \leq m \leq 8$), the modes we find in the main branch are the second least damped after the tesseral Rossby mode family, while at higher $m$ the main branch becomes the least damped.
-As shown in Fig.~\ref{fig:fig1}, the observed HFR wave frequencies are a fairly close match to the eigenfrequencies of the inertial modes in the main branch, with a small systematic difference.
-In our model the Sun is rotating uniformly, so it is entirely plausible that a more refined model with differential rotation and/or meridional circulation might explain the frequency difference.
-The functional dependence of the observed and numerical frequencies with respect to the azimuthal wave number $m$ is nevertheless nearly identical.
+For low $m$ values ($4 \leq m \leq 8$), the modes we find in the main branch are the second least damped after the tesseral-like Rossby mode family, while at higher $m$ the main branch becomes the least damped.
+As shown in Fig.~\ref{fig:fig1}, the observed HFR wave frequencies {as measured in the Carrington frame (rotating at 456 nHz) are a close match to the eigenfrequencies of the inertial modes in the main branch.
+Note that the sectoral Rossby mode frequencies shown in Fig.~\ref{fig:fig1} are relative to a frame rotating slightly slower at 453.1 nHz.
+If transformed to the Carrington frame, the sectoral Rossby modes computed from the dispersion relation Eq.~(\ref{eq:analytical}) would have frequencies systematically smaller than the observations (relative to that frame).
+The fact that theoretical HFR waves and sectoral Rossby waves both match well the observed frequencies but only when measured in two slightly different rotating frames is most likely a consequence of the different solar rotation rates as `sensed' by the two kinds of waves (see also Appendix \ref{sec:apx3}).}

 Another important piece of evidence is provided by the spherical harmonic components.
-The eigenmodes in the main branch are characterized by their dominant $(l=m+1,m)$ spherical harmonic component of radial vorticity near or at the solar surface (see Fig.~\ref{fig:fig3}, left panel), precisely like the observed HFR waves.
-Although the toroidal component is dominant near the surface, the ratio of toroidal to poloidal kinetic energy over the whole convective zone is not far from unity, indicating the presence of substantial flows in the radial direction deep below the surface.
-The meridional cross sections presented in Fig.~\ref{fig:fig4} provide an illustrative example.
+The eigenmodes in the main branch are characterized by their {large} $(l=m+1,m)$ spherical harmonic component of radial vorticity near the solar surface (see Fig.~\ref{fig:fig3}, left column panels), precisely like the observed HFR waves. {Note that the \emph{consoidal} component is also large compared to the radial component near the surface, but the radial vorticity observations are only sensitive to the toroidal component (see Appendix \ref{sec:apx2}).
+Although the toroidal and consoidal components are dominant near the surface, the radial component can be dominant in deeper regions, but never with as much amplitude as the other components near the surface.}

-It is tempting to adjust $r_c$ to match the observed frequencies but it cannot be done consistently for all $m$ numbers.
-A glance at Fig.~\ref{fig:fig2} reveals that modes with low $m$ numbers are much more sensitive to $r_c$ than modes with higher $m$.
+It is tempting to adjust $\delta$ to match the observed frequencies but it cannot be done consistently for all $m$ numbers.
+A glance at Fig.~\ref{fig:fig2} reveals that modes with low $m$ numbers are much more sensitive to $\delta$ than modes with higher $m$.
 However, we cannot rule out entirely the possibility that modes with different $m$ numbers `perceive' a differently sized shell cavity, perhaps related in some way to the meridional circulation pattern in the solar convective zone.
-Nonetheless, we believe that accounting for the latitudinal differential rotation should be the first refinement to be investigated.
+Nonetheless, we believe that accounting for the latitudinal differential rotation should be among the first refinements to be investigated.